-Net General Fund appropriations total \$1.32 billion and 74.6 percent goes to the criminal legal system.
+Net General Fund appropriations total \$1.35 billion and 75.6 percent goes to the criminal legal system.
 The mix changes significantly because the KCSO budget includes large amounts of contract revenue.
-The KCSO share of the budget goes down from 21.2 percent in the total to 12.2 percent in the net, while the shares for all other criminal legal agencies increase.
+The KCSO share of the budget goes down from 21.2 percent in the total to 12.1 percent in the net, while the shares for all other criminal legal agencies increase.

-Note also that the portion of the budget for General Government, including the Executive's Office, County Council agencies, Department of Human Resources, and others, decreases from 13.6 percent of the total to 7.1 percent of the net.
+Note also that the portion of the budget for General Government, including the Executive's Office, County Council agencies, Department of Human Resources, and others, decreases from 13.6 percent of the total to 7.8 percent of the net.
 This is because these agencies support the entire government and recover portions of their costs from other budgets.

-The portion of the net budget allocated to assessments and elections remains largely unchanged but the portion for Public Health and human services goes up to 7.7 percent.
-This is due to the high priority assigned to these services by the Executive and the fact that they were not asked to make reductions to help balance the budget.
+The portion of the net budget allocated to assessments and elections remains largely unchanged but the portion for Public Health and human services goes up to 8.2 percent.
+This is due to the high priority assigned to these services by the Executive and the Council, and the fact that they were not asked to make reductions to help balance the budget.